weaintplastic/Vagrant-LAMP/README.md

 password: root
 ``

+### Log-Files

+Each of your virtual hosts has its own dedicated log files located at ''/var/log/apache2''.
+There you can find access, rewrite and error logs like yourhostname-acccess.log, yourhostname-rewrite.log or yourhostname-error.log

 ### Mail

 This Vagrant installation has a built in maildemon [Mailcatcher](http://mailcatcher.me/) for you to debug mail sending using PHP.
 Therefore hit the URL http://localhost:1080.
 The interface shows you a virtual mailbox which gathers all mails sent with sendmail.
 You can give it a try by loading http://loop.local/mail.php.

 ### Backups